 Our Community also has a local Recovery Group with meetings taking place around every 6 weeks.
 Key players in our community meet up and share best practices and advice on health and wellbeing, children and young people, economy and communities which can include housing, safety, transport, environment, volunteering.
 This group will feed into the Area Board meetings and grant support can be offered if required.

-Tidworth Community Area Recovery/Health and Wellbeing Group meeting will take place.
+Tidworth Community Area Recovery/Health and Wellbeing Group meeting will take place on Tuesday 13 July starting at 9am.

 Covid-19 Update